PurpleTurtleCreative/website/wp-content/plugins/google-analytics-for-wordpress/readme.txt

 4. Want more features? <a href="https://www.monsterinsights.com/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">Purchase MonsterInsights Pro</a>!

 == Changelog ==
+= 8.8.2: Aug 26, 2022 =
+- Fix: We fixed the headline analyzer issues reported by our lite users.
+- Fix: We fixed the PHP errors reported by WordPress 4.8 users.

+= 8.8.1: Aug 24, 2022 =
+- Fix: We fixed the Javascript error reported by lite users.

+= 8.8.0: Aug 24, 2022 =
+- New: We added UserJourney for Easy Digital Downloads, MemberPress, LifterLMS, Restrict Content Pro, and GiveWP.
+- Enhancement: We enhanced the PageInsights addon to better support query strings
+- Enhancement: We optimized the reports cache.
+- Enhancement: We optimized the LearnDash integration.
+- Enhancement: We optimized reports data for eCommerce integrations.
+- Enhancement: We optimized report queries for certain timezones.
+- Enhancement: We updated some of our error messages to provide better direction.
+- Enhancement: We optimized the code for PHP 8.1.
+- Enhancement: We optimized our onboarding wizard to include all GA properties.
+- Enhancement: License validation now checks to ensure active license exists.
+- Fix: We fixed non zero data in eCommerce reports.
+- Fix: We fixed the purchase events for LifterLMS.
+- Fix: We updated the report URL for all downloads button inside the WordPress dashboard.
+- Fix: Updated eCommerce session tracking for GA4 properties.

 = 8.7.0: Jul 11, 2022 =
 - Fix: We fixed the logged-in sessions data in our dimensions report.
 - Fix: We fixed the test mode detection PayPal Express Payment method when Smart Button is used.